ccccmark/hollow_memories/README.md

   iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

-3. Verify chocolatey has instealled by running the command then `choco -?`.
+3. Restart PowerShell, then verify chocolatey has been installed by running the command `choco -?`.

 ### Installing Python and FFmpeg using chocolatey